Exceptional Work Experience Portfolio

 the minimum qualifications for Option 1:

-- At least 10 years of exceptional work experience after completing
+- Years of exceptional work experience after completing

 your Bachelor's degree (not including classroom teaching experience)

 in the area for which you are seeking certification.